The History of the False Claims Act: Purpose & Protections

 Miller Law Group Protects Those Doing The Right Thing

-At Miller Law, we work with whistleblowers who know about fraud against the federal government, helping them bring their knowledge to the attention of government regulators who can stop it.
+The lawyers for false claims at Miller Law Group in North Carolina work with whistleblowers reporting fraud against the federal government.
+We are proud to help the public bring their knowledge of scams to the attention of government regulators who can stop it.